Heroin Addiction: Signs

 Heroin Addiction and Abuse

-A heroin use disorder is characterized by cravings, withdrawal symptoms, and an inability to function without the drug.
+A heroin use disorder is characterized by cravings, withdrawal symptoms, and a significant impairment in functioning.
 Someone with a heroin use disorder may let the drug control their life and revolve their daily actions around it.

 Signs of Addiction to Heroin